MichelBoucey/dumber/ReadMe.md

 ### 3.1.
 Command line options
 ```
-user@machine $ dumber -h
+user@box $ dumber --help
+A tool to (un)number sections and add/remove toc(s) of a Markdown document

-Usage: dumber [OPTION] FILE
+Usage: dumber [OPTIONS] [FILE]

-  -a	Numbering all sections from the main document title (H1)
-  -h	Show help
-  -r	Remove table of contents and section numbers from the .md file
-  -v	Show version
+Arguments:
+  [FILE]  The Markdown file to process

+Options:
-  -w	Write section numbers to the .md file (default to stdout)
+  -w, --write        Write changes to the .md file (default to stdout)
+  -r, --remove       Remove changes from a modified .md file (default to stdout)
+  -a, --all-headers  Numbering all section headers, starting from the main document title, first H1
+  -v, --version      Show version
+  -h, --help         Print help
 ```

 ### 3.2.
 Add table(s) of contents